MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 ### Download Migration Launcher app via WinGet

-#### Install WinGet
+#### Install and use WinGet

 1. By default, WinGet is preinstalled on Windows 10 (version 1809 and later) and Windows 11.
-To confirm you have WinGet installed, open a command prompt and enter **winget**.
+To confirm you have WinGet installed, open a PowerShell command prompt and enter **winget**.
 2. Ensure you're running WinGet 1.8 or later.
 3. If WinGet is not present or you need the latest version, follow these instructions: [Install WinGet](/windows/package-manager/winget/#install-winget).

-1. Enter the following command:.
+1. Enter the following command to download the Migration Launcher app:

     ```bash
     winget download 9P81T95QGN1P --platform windows.universal -a x64 --skip-license